mondoohq/installer/examples/packer-aws/README.md

 ==> amazon-ebs: Waiting for AMI to become ready...
 ```

-At the end of the packer build, Packer outputs the mondoo assessment and the artifacts.
+At the end of the Packer build, Packer outputs the Mondoo assessment and the artifacts.
 The report is stored for future reference.